chalatz/excursions/pages/things-to-do/juderia.md

 #   img: /img/pages/pottery/head-photo.jpg
 #   mobile: /img/pages/pottery/head-photo-mobile.jpg
 #   alt_text: ''
+outro: '"La Juderia" the Jewish Quarter of Rhodes Greece'
 sections:
   - text: |-
       The Jewish Community of the Island of Rhodes has a rich history that dates back to the second century BC, with the earliest reference to it appearing in the book of Maccabees.
 Other references to the Jewish presence in the Island are found in the writings of the Jewish historian Josephus Flavius.
 The Jews of Rhodes like the other Jews living in Greece and in its Islands spoke Greek and conducted the religious services in Greek, following the Romaniote rite, which is distinct from Sephardi, Ashkenaz, and Italian rites.